abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Zn.in

+  * Zn-sp.in
-  * Zn-sp.in  Model core charge too hard --> phonons do not converge I've added the GW tag (ok but not "perfect", ask Michiel if he has specialized version) Ask about mc params
+    I've added the GW tag but mind ZnO.
-    $$ Michiel will look at this. the total energy convergence look a bit suspicious...
-    RUNNING: Replaced by Zn-sp-newmc

 ## Ga